malone-c/mckp/README.md

 # TODO

-* List optimisations made
+* Document list of optimisations made
-* Reduce data copying
+* Change internals to take patient and treatment IDs as strings (rather than ints)
-* Add back Qini curve estimation based on full fitted path
+* Improve memory efficiency by further reducing data copying

 ### References